rmwthorne/embl-pdx-mutation/README.md

 (Our usage:)
 bowtie --sam <reference> -1 <R1.fastq> -2 <R2.fastq> <output.sam>

-bowtie --sam --chunkmbs 200 $REF -1 fastq/R1.fastq -2 fastq/R2.fastq aligned.sam
+bowtie --sam --chunkmbs 200 Homo_sapiens/UCSC/hg38/Sequence/BowtieIndex/genome -1 fastq/R1.fastq -2 fastq/R2.fastq aligned.sam
 ```
 The options we pass to `bowtie` are:
 - `--sam` indicates we want the output to be in SAM format
 - `--chunkmbs 200` is required to prevent our machines running out of memory while trying to find the alignment for each read
-- `$REF` is the first unnamed option we use.
+- `Homo_sapiens/UCSC/hg38/Sequence/BowtieIndex/` is the first unnamed option we use.
 It points to our reference genome, as described above
 - `-1` points to the location of our first FASTQ file - this contains the first mates of each paired-end read
 - `-2` likewise points to the location of our second FASTQ file
 - `aligned.sam` is our second unnamed option.
 It is the name that we want the output file to be